 Can I get a 90 day tourist visa for Thailand?

 You can obtain a visa to stay in Thailand for 90 days, but it’s sort of a tricky process.
 Namely, a single-entry Thailand tourist visa is actually only “automatically” good for 60 days.
 Before the 60th day, you’ll need to visit an immigration counter (such as at Chaeng Watthana north of Bangkok) to extend your visa to its full 90 days.

 People who wish to travel to Thailand can get any number of visas.
 These include, but are not limited to the following: Tourist visa; education visa; business visa; employment visa; retirement visa; and marriage visa.

 Can I stay in Thailand for six months?

 There are many ways to remain in Thailand, legally, for six months or longer.
-While some travelers will do this with a long-stay work or study visa, others will exit the country every 30 days on a “visa run,” although this can be riskier, particularly in the era of Covid where tests and vaccine certificates are necessary.
+While some travelers will do this with a long-stay work or study visa, others will exit the country every 30 days on a “visa run,” although this can be riskier in the post-covid era.

 The Bottom Line

 Getting a Thailand visa for US citizens has been easy, at least historically speaking.
 The majority of people visiting Thailand solely for tourist, in fact, didn’t need a visa at all—we could enter the Kingdom simply by turning up at the border.
 Although this remains true for tourist entries, it can be complicated to get a visa for studying or working in Thailand.
 No matter what happens, I would encourage you to stay up-to-date with all my Thailand travel advice—and to consider commissioning a custom Thailand itinerary if you want to make sure you leave no stone unturned.